1912 Georgia Bulldogs football team

-The 1912 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1912 Southern Intercollegiate Athletic Association football season.
+The 1912 Georgia Bulldogs football team represented the University of Georgia during the 1912 Southern Intercollegiate Athletic Association football season.
 The Bulldogs completed the season with a 6–1–1, but its 46–0 loss to Vanderbilt was a big disappointment.
 Vanderbilt completed its 1912 season undefeated and won its third straight SIAA conference title.
 The otherwise strong season also include a tie with Sewanee.
 Bob McWhorter continued to overpower Georgia's opponents.